 Scotten W. Jones, IC Knowledge LLC

-Scotten W. Jones (Scott) is the Founder and President of IC Knowledge LLC, the world leader in cost modeling of semiconductor and MEMS.
-Scott has over 30 years of experience in the semiconductor and MEMS industries, 23 of those in senior management positions.
+Scotten W. Jones (Scott) is the Founder and President of IC Knowledge LLC, the world leader in cost modeling of semiconductors and MEMS.
+Scott has over 35 years of experience in the semiconductor and MEMS industries, and over 25 years in senior management positions.
 He holds a B.S. in physics from the University of Rhode Island, has published dozens of papers, books and book length reports and holds two patents.
 His career focus has been on manufacturing and process technology.
 Scott’s responsibilities have included manufacturing, engineering, IT, technology development, finance and accounting.
 Scott has built or upgraded several wafers fabs and has extensive experience in manufacturing execution systems, cost modeling, IP licensing agreements, outsourcing and foundry relationships.
 Scott is a senior member of the IEEE, a member of SEMI and is a lifetime member of Strathmore’s Who’s Who.

 City National Civic - San Jose, CA

 2:00 PM - 5:30 PM: